marusti/CSSonly/README.md

 # CSSonly
 CSSonly is a pure CSS UI kit that lets you create responsive websites quickly and easily.
-Just paste the file .css or .min.css into your HTML file and you're ready to go.
+Just paste the file 'cssonly.css' or 'cssonly.min.css' into your HTML file and you're ready to go.

 ## Whats included?
 - Accordion